 2. Contact local emergency services.
 Know the local equivalent of 911 so that you can get immediate emergency assistance.
 To find the local emergency phone numbers in the country you will be visiting, go to travel.state.gov/destination and search for your country-specific information.

 3. Notify your on-site contacts.
 Know how to reach your host institution, program provider, work placement supervisor, or host family.
 You should contact this person(s) as soon as you are able so that they may assist you quickly with local resources.

 4. Contact the Office of International Programs & Services.

 You can call the Emergency Number 01-717-871-5506 at any hour of the day, to leave a message, report an emergency and/or request assistance from the staff.
-The dispatcher who takes your call will collect information from you and immediately notify an IPS staff member who can assist.
-All messages will be responded to within 24 hours.
+The dispatcher will record your message and contact information and immediately notify an IPS staff member who will assist.

 5. Contact your family.
 If you are involved in any emergency, it is important for you to remain in contact with your family.
 They will be concerned about your well-being and will be anxious for regular updates from you or from IPS.
 There is a limit to the nature and amount of information IPS may disclose to your family members and/or designated emergency contacts, so it is best for those interested parties to communicate with you directly.
 IPS will only be permitted to communicate with those individuals listed on your FERPA: Release of Information Form.

 6. Contact your insurance provider, if the emergency is medical in nature.
 IPS may not be able to communicate directly with your insurer, so it is important that you know how to reach them if/when needed.